kassanmoor/http-requester-ff/trunk/trunk/http-requester-ff/src/readme.txt

 HttpRequester is a modified version of the excellent Poster add-on available for Mozilla Firefox.
-HttpRequester is distributed under the the BSD License: http://www.opensource.org/licenses/bsd-license.php 1.0.3: (06/05/2011):
+HttpRequester is distributed under the the BSD License: http://www.opensource.org/licenses/bsd-license.php

+1.0.3: (06/05/2011):
-1) Added a "Find..." function in the Raw Transaction view window.
+1) Added a "Find..." function in the Content Response area and in the Raw Transaction view window.
 Press the Find button or hit CTRL-f to search for text anywhere in the request/response.
 CTRL-g will do a Find Next to locate the next instance of the text that was last searched for.

 1.0.2: (06/02/2011):
 1) Added a column in the transaction history to show Content Length.
 The value used is the Content-Length response header